Moeabdelaziz007/ZAA/docs/deployment.md

    ```

 ### Backend Handling
- codex/update-deployment-docs-with-vercel-details
 Host the backend separately (Docker, VPS, or any cloud provider) and expose
 its public URL.
 Configure `NEXT_PUBLIC_API_URL` in the Vercel dashboard or in
 `vercel.json` so the frontend can reach the API.

-The backend is deployed separately (Docker, VPS, or any cloud provider).
-Set `NEXT_PUBLIC_API_URL` in the Vercel dashboard to point to the public
-backend URL.

 ### Configuration File
 This repository provides a `vercel.json` file that defines the project